 First of all, a huge thank you to everyone who liked this, +fav’d it, mentioned it, and thanked me personally; you seriously made my day!
 And to those of you who don’t like it and prefer deviantART’s new design, that’s totally fine too!

 Now.
 I don’t “hate” the new features that got released just now, the navbar included.
-I don't think they will “ruin” deviantART.
+I don’t think they will “ruin” deviantART.
 None of that nonsense.
-In fact, i see a look of dA that looks more modern, and i see a lot of potential.
+In fact, i see a vision of dA that looks more modern, and i see a lot of potential.
 (The new Today page in particular is a godsend compared to the old one.)
 But i also think that there is room for improvement, and that’s the reason i made this.

 Message count and user menu back to the left

 I read about spyed’s intention behind this: “let’s group things together that belong together”. [source] Makes sense, right?
 I agree.
-The problem is, however, that in doing so, you inadvertently made the message count a second class citizen, simply by “moving it out of the way”, over to the far right.
+The problem is, however, that in doing so, you inadvertently made the message count a second class citizen, simply by “moving it out of the way” over to the far right.
 Larger screens are quite common today, and the larger the screen the larger the issue.
 But even on a small 13” laptop it’s still not optimal.
-And despite the obvious problem (“the message count is so far away that i have to go looking for it”), it creates an interesting second one: With the addition of the Watch Feed, it appears that the Message Centre itself has become a second class citizen, and no-one knows if or when it will be removed altogether.
+And despite the obvious problem (“the message count is so far away that i actively have to go looking for it”), it creates an interesting second one: With the addition of the Watch Feed, it appears that the Message Centre itself has become a second class citizen, and no-one knows if or when it will be removed altogether.
 (It has since been clarified that the Message Centre is going to stay, but still, that queasy feeling was/is there.)

 Slightly darker background and brighter text

-Mouseover effect for deviantART logo, Friends and Favourites links
+Mouseover effect for deviantART logo, Friends, and Favourites links

 If you know me, i’m a sucker for mouseover effects (also called hovers).
-It’s simple usability: if a site employs hovers on their links, it should do so consistently across the board.
+It’s simple usability: If a site employs hovers on their links, it should do so consistently across the board.
 Why?
 Because when you come across one link that has no hover, the link seems broken.
 And if not broken, at least it appears laggy, because you were expecting a hover effect.
-In short: The site doesn’t feel snappy enough, when hovers are missing here and there.
+In short: The site doesn’t feel snappy enough when hovers are missing here and there.

 “Submit” button blends in with the rest of the menu

 The changes i made there are again very subtle.
 Basically, all i added was yet another hover effect, as well as making the input text smaller.
 On Windows machines in particular the text is ridiculously large.
 And bold.
-It’s not as glaring on OSX (fonts in OSX usually appear a bit bolder than their Windows counterpart), yet even there it was a bit too big for my taste compared to the rest of the navbar.
+It’s not as glaring on OS X (fonts in OS X usually appear a bit bolder than their Windows counterpart), yet even there it was a bit too big for my taste compared to the rest of the navbar.